-The cleantech start-up KUORI develops and sells sustainable next-gen materials made with organic waste such as banana peels or nutshells.
-The focus lies on having a positive impact on our environment by driving the transition to a circular economy and developing long-term sustainable solutions.
+The cleantech start-up KUORI develops and sells circular, innovative materials that are produced with the help of food side streams such as banana peel or nutshells.
+In the spirit of the circular economy, KUORI materials should be elastic, of biological origin and biodegradable.
 Their first application as a B2B material manufacturer is in shoe soles to prevent the harmful abrasion of microplastics into soil and water.

 Persons involved in the project